-indicates that user-defined airflows, flow limiters such as -FLOW/CAPACITY, and -KW/FLOW, are defined at sea level.
+indicates that user-defined airflows, flow limiters such as -FLOW/CAPACITY, the coil bypass factor COIL-BF, and -KW/FLOW, are defined at sea level.
 Standard air is assumed to be at 70°F and dry.
 The program will adjust these keywords to the actual altitude, including ventilation flows, with the exception of exhaust airflows which are unadjusted.
 (For exhaust, it is assumed that the volume is the governing criteria, and not the heat extraction capability.)